-Real Madrid Vs. MLS All-Stars: USA Soccer Legend Predicts ‘Fun, Goals’
+MLS All-Star Game Vs. Real Madrid: USA Soccer Legend Predicts ‘Fun, Goals’

-Goalkeepers will work hard when Major League Soccer’s best take on Real Madrid.
+Goalkeepers will work hard when Major League Soccer’s best players take on Real Madrid.

-That’s what U.S. Soccer Hall of Famer Tony Meola expects to see in the 2017 MLS All-Star Game, which will take place Wednesday in Chicago at Soldier Field.
-Real Madrid concludes its preseason U.S. tour with an exhibition vs. the MLS All-Stars, who’ll be out to prove something against the two-time defending UEFA Champions League winner.
+That’s what U.S. Soccer Hall of Famer Tony Meola expects to see in the 2017 MLS All-Star Game, which will take place Wednesday at Chicago’s Soldier Field.
+Real Madrid concludes its preseason U.S. tour with an exhibition vs. the MLS All-Stars, who will be out to prove something against the two-time defending UEFA Champions League winner.

-Having played in five MLS All-Star Games, Meola knows well how such contests often push goalkeepers to their limits.
+Having played in five MLS All-Star Games, Meola knows well how these contests often push goalkeepers to their limits.
 The custodians certainly won’t stop everything that comes their way.

 Watch the video above to see Meola’s prediction for the the 2017 MLS All-Star Game.

-Meola spoke to NESN.com on Tuesday morning as part of his work community-engagement work with Allstate.
+Meola spoke to NESN.com on Tuesday morning as part of his work community engagement work with Allstate.
 Click here to watch our full interview with Meola.

 Thumbnail photo via Mike DiNovo/USA TODAY Sports Images